 Since we are a dedicated grain-free facility, we are therefore also a gluten-free facility as gluten is a protein produced by grains.
 Gluten adds structure to baked goods.
 It's like a glue that becomes elastic when kneaded or mixed.
 It is this elasticity that traps the gas given off when yeast ferments or baking powders react which is what makes breads and cakes rise.
 We try to source only products that have been certified gluten-free.

 We take great pride in the cleanliness of our kitchen and our measures to keep from cross-contaminating any ingredients.
-That's why our nut-free ingredients for our nut-free products are stored in a separate area from our other ingredients.
-We also make the nut-free items first every morning.
-Eventually, we would like to open a nut-free dedicated kitchen.
 However, if you have a severe nut allergy, then please be advised that this facility is not nut free.

 What kind of flours do you use?